tciryanw/tciryanw.github.io/README.md

 ## State
 Currently unfinished while I think how I am to implement the hardware slot's power level bar.

-## Slot
+## Hardware Slot
-The slotmachine hardware is 'Thrills n spills' by Barcrest, made in 1993.
+This frontend is representing a hardware slotmachine layout.
+This slotmachine is called 'Thrills n spills' and was made by Barcrest, made in 1993.

 ![alt text](https://raw.githubusercontent.com/tciryanw/tciryanw.github.io/main/resources/original_game.jpg)